45

 • What challenges does the organization face when collecting feedback?

-It is difficult to get the people we serve to respond to requests for feedback, Only some and occasional programs directly serve people (eg environmental justice regranting).
+It is difficult to get the people we serve to respond to requests for feedback, As a policy organization, there are only some and occasional programs directly serving people

 Financials